Founder & Artistic Director

-Carlos Garcia Estevez is an international artist born in Spain.
+Carlos García Estévez is an international artist born in Spain.
 Carlos is an actor, stage director, theatre researcher, pedagogue and specialist in Contemporary Commedia dell’Arte and mask performance.

-He is the Artistic director of Manifesto Poetico as well as an associate artist and teacher at L.E.M.
+He is the Artistic Director of Manifesto Poetico as well as an associate artist and teacher at L.E.M.
 (School of Jacques Lecoq) in Paris.

 He trained with Jacques Lecoq for three years, both at his École Internationale de Théâtre and at L.E.M.
 (Laboratoire d’Etude de Mouvement).

 Carlos performed with Simon McBurney – Complicite in A Dog’s Heart and The Magic Flute.
+And with Peter Sellars in Girls of the Golden West.

 He participates as a movement director at DNO (Dutch National Opera Academy) and Hollands Diep Muziektheater.
 With Manifesto Poetico he directs his own shows and research projects in Europe, South America, United States and Asia such as Tito’s Dream (USA, 2014), Nama Kamu Atas Perahu (Kuala Lumpur, 2013), Bogota In Action (Bogota, 2015), New York Lands (New York, 2016) and Klassiek van de Toekomst (Philharmonie in Haarlem, NL, 2017).
-He directs, together with François Lecoq, the project Manifesto In Action.

 He is currently touring his solo performance “Solo dell’Arte.” that has been in Spain, France, The Netherlands, Argentina, Romania, Austria, Italy, Turkey, Cyprus, Greece, United Kingdom, United States and Canada.

-Other artists with whom he worked include Donato Sartori, Gennadi Bogdanov, Pierre Byland, Alain Gautré, Eric de Bont, Kevin Crawford and Kaya Anderson (Roy Hart – Voice technique), Mario Gonzáles (Theatre de Soleil) José Luís Gómez (Teatro de La Abadía, Madrid) and Tapa Sudana (Tribuana master and a former actor of Peter Brook’s company).
+Other artists with whom he worked include Donato Sartori, Yoshi Oida, Gennadi Bogdanov, Pierre Byland, Alain Gautré, Eric de Bont, Kevin Crawford and Kaya Anderson (Roy Hart – Voice technique), Mario Gonzáles (Theatre de Soleil) José Luís Gómez (Teatro de La Abadía, Madrid) and Tapa Sudana (Tribuana master and a former actor of Peter Brook’s company).

 He has been a collaborator of Donato Sartori as a movement teacher and an actor for 12 years.
 There he began his exploration of the architecture of gestures and the anthropology of the mask.